ENDER-ORG/SHOW-LIST-OFFLINE/index.md

 ### PURPOSE -
-Only purpose is to store a list and mangage it offline.
+Only purpose is to store a list and manage it offline.

 ### FEATURES -